 A Book Review by Ali Moosavi.

 Ali Moosavi has worked in documentary television and has written for Film Magazine (Iran), Cine-Eye (London), and Film International (Sweden).
-He contributed to the second volume of the The Directory of World Cinema: Iran (Intellect, 2015) and is based in the United Arab Emirates.
+He contributed to the second volume of The Directory of World Cinema: Iran (Intellect, 2015).